Employment Report Shows Strong Labor Market Passing by Deaf Americans

 Significantly, a whopping 42.9% of deaf people have opted out of the labor force, more than double the rate of hearing people (20.8%).
 The low labor force participation rate is not due to a lack of interest in employment, because National Deaf Center analysis of unemployment statistics in the report suggests deaf people are more likely than hearing people to be actively looking for work.

 “Deaf people are opting out due to a lack of options,” said Stephanie Cawthon, PhD, Director of the National Deaf Center and a co-author of the report.
 “They are frequently hired to do low-level jobs that lack career development and advancement.
 They also get burned out facing countless barriers.
-It takes a lot of energy to navigate a hearing world with few accommodations, considerable bias, and low expectations.”
+It takes a lot of energy to navigate a hearing world with few accommodations, considerable challenges, and low expectations.”

 Other findings in the 20-page report, which was authored by Carrie Lou Garberoglio, Jeffrey Levi Palmer, Stephanie Cawthon, and Adam Sales: